Do People Really Deserve Something? Here's Alia Bhatt's Take On The Subject!

 "Investing money in a film is directly co-related to the people you are bringing to the theatre.
 I'm not delusional that the same number of viewers who go to watch Varun's movies will come to see my work.
 He has a wider reach than me."

-Alia Bhatt Hits The Nail Right In The Head!
+Alia Bhatt Hits The Nail Right On The Head!

 "That's why I can't expect that the same amount of money, which is invested in his solo-starrers, is invested in mine, too.
 Also, it's the subject that makes a film viable.
 We can't be categorical about everything because every actor and movie is different."